gwu-cs-advos/organization/class.md

 The final impact of any student's scores on another will be a normalized modifier based on the average score over all ratings (of other students).
 So deviations from the average score are what modify people's grades.

+I'll drop your lowest two scores to compensate for sickness and unplanned life complications.

 If you fill out a form for someone outside of your group, each time you'll lose 10% of your participation grade.

-I'll track participation during the class, and that will increase your grade.
+I'll track participation during the class, and that will *increase* your grade.

 *Transparency.*
 I'll give you warnings if your scores are consistently low.